m98jk/curriculum-backend-expressjs-meme-website/README.md

 # Hello World Express.Js
-In this lab we will create a "Hello World" Express application where we utalize the usage of EJS view template engine.
+In this lab, we will create a "Hello World" Express application where we utilize the usage of the EJS view template engine.
 The objectives of this lesson are:
 1. Understanding how to use EJS with Express
 2. Practicing GET and POST requests
 3. Understanding the difference between static and dynamic pages